timtimkaaa/MyObsidianRepoo/Inbox/Research plan.md

 - Specific, to make sure your study produces meaningful data?
 - Neutrally phrased and not leading, so users aren’t guided toward providing certain answers?
 - Clear on whether quantitative or qualitative data is being collected?

+### Methodology and participants

+A good methodology will list:

+- The procedures you’ll use while collecting the information you need to answer your research questions
+- The time and location of product tests and interviews
+- Who will conduct the tests
+- How the tests will be conducted

+The participants section of your UX research study plan should include:

+- The primary characteristics of people you’ll recruit to participate
+- An incentive for people to participate
+- A means to thank them for their participation

 ### Also check out / References